 To understand the dynamic headphone driver, we'll focus on the first definition.

 Now let's get into how the dynamic moving-coil headphone driver works.

 As the name suggests, this driver design utilizes a coil of conductive wire that is intended to move.

-Let’s have a look at a simplified and labelled cross-sectional diagram of a moving-coil driver to better visualize:
+Let's have a look at a simplified and labelled cross-sectional diagram of a moving-coil driver to visualize better:

 The audio signal is applied to the coil.
-This effectively sends alternating current through the conductive coil, which, due to electromagnetic induction, producing a varying magnetic field in and around the coil.
+This effectively sends alternating current through the conductive coil, which produces a varying magnetic field in and around the coil due to electromagnetic induction.

 This varying magnetic field interacts with the permanent magnetic field of the oddly-shaped magnet.